kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 In HTTP/2 and HTTP/3, extended CONNECT is used ({{EXTENDED-CONNECT-H2}} or
 {{EXTENDED-CONNECT-H3}}).

-In either version of HTTP, the method being used is "CONNECT" and the upgrade token is conveyed by the ":protocol" pseudo header.
+In both HTTP versions, the method being used is "CONNECT" and the upgrade token is conveyed by the ":protocol" pseudo header.
 Once the reverse tunnel is established successfully, the client responds with a 200 (OK) response.

 # Authentication